akolkarsohan/resume/README.md

-Please view/download the perferred Résumé format from the following
+Please view/download the preferred Résumé format from the following

  - PDF
  - Word doc
  - TXT